iamvkm/portfolio/content/posts/xiaomi-custom-rom.md

 Step 3: Now, press Shift and Right Click on your mouse at any empty location in the folder.
 Select the option ‘Open Command Windows Here’ & it will open the command prompt.

-Step 4: Now, before typing any command in command prompt, connect your Xiaomi device to PC via USB Cable.
-Prefer the original USB Cable if possible.
-Once connected, type `adb reboot bootloader` in command prompt to boot your Xiaomi device in bootloader mode.
+Step 4: Connect your device to PC via cable and type `adb reboot bootloader` in command prompt to boot your device in `Bootloader` mode.
 It will show a prompt asking for permission with a message ‘Allow USB debugging’, click OK to continue.

 Step 5: Now, come back to Command prompt & run `fastboot flash recovery twrp-xxx.img` and then `fastboot boot twrp-xxx.img` commands.
 Your device will boot into Recovery.
 Swipe right to Allow modifications, if prompted.